initialcommit-com/git-sim/README.md

 The `[global options]` apply to the overarching `git-sim` simulation itself, including:

+`--img-format`: Output format, i.e. `html` (default: the interactive page), `jpg`, `png`, or `svg` (the graph alone, for [embedding in a page](docs/embed.md)).
+Set `git_sim_img_format=jpg` in your environment to make an image the default.
+`--open-in`: Where the interactive page opens: `hosted` (default) shows it in the git-sim viewer at initialcommit.com, `local` opens the saved `.html` file.
+The page is saved locally either way, and the hosted page says where.
+Set `git_sim_open_in=local` to make local the default.
+`--reverse, -r` / `--no-reverse`: By default the newest commit is on the left and arrows point right toward parents, so history reads left to right. `--no-reverse` puts the newest commit on the right with arrows pointing left, the original layout.
 `-n <number>`: Number of commits to display from each branch head.
 `--all`: Display all local branches in the log output.
 `--animate`: Instead of outputting a static image, animate the Git command behavior in a .mp4 video.